Adrenoleukodystrophy: Dietary therapy

 Initial attempts at dietary therapy in ALD involved restricting the intake of very-long chain fatty acids (VLCFA).
 Dietary intake is not the only source for VLCFA in the body, as they are also synthesized endogenously.
 This dietary restriction did not impact the levels of VLCFA in plasma and other body tissues.
 After the realization that endogenous synthesis was an important contribution to VLCFA in the body, efforts at dietary therapy shifted to inhibiting these synthetic pathways in the body.
 The parents of Lorenzo Odone, a boy with ALD, spearheaded efforts to develop a dietary treatment to slow the progression of the disease.
 They developed a mixture of unsaturated fatty acids (glycerol trioleate and glyceryl trierucate in a 4:1 ratio), known as Lorenzo's oil that inhibits elongation of saturated fatty acids in the body.
 Supplementation with Lorenzo's oil has been found to normalize the VLCFA concentrations in the body, although its effectiveness at treating the cerebral manifestations of the disease is still controversial and unproven.
 Trials with Lorenzo's oil have shown that it does not stop the neurological degradation in symptomatic patients, nor does it improve adrenal function, but asymptomatic patients, and speculatively AMN variants without cerebral involvement, as well as female carriers may benefit from early intake of oleic and erucic acids in addition to VLCFA restriction.

-Lorenzo's oil

-A solution of 4 parts glycerol trioleate and 1 part glycerol trierucate, which are the triacylglycerol forms of oleic acid and erucic acid, has been tested for ALD.
-Results are mixed, showing possible benefit for asymptomatic patients in conjunction with dietary therapy, but little or no benefit for those with symptomatic ALD.